dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/substrait.md

 title: Substrait
 ---

-The main goal of this extension is to support both production and consumption of substrait query plans in DuckDB.
+The main goal of this extension is to support both production and consumption of substrait query plans in dataminer.

 This extension is mainly exposed via 3 different APIs - the SQL API, the Python API, and the R API.
 Here we depict how to consume and produce substrait query plans in each API.

 <!--
-Additionally, see the [repo](https://github.com/duckdb/substrait) for further usage details.
+Additionally, see the [repo](https://github.com/dataminer/substrait) for further usage details.
 -->

 ## SQL